tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-02-26-download-secrets-from-kubernetes.md

 --template '{.data.config\.json}'
 {% endhighlight %}

-That will give you value we just saw encoded in base64, you can pipe it to see content
+That will give you value we just saw encoded in base64, you can pipe it to see the content.

 {% highlight shell %}
 kubectl --namespace download-demo \